-The Best Examples of Good Dialogue
+The Best Examples of Good Dialogue for Fiction Writers

-Writing “good” dialogue isn’t easy.
+Writing “good” dialogue isn't easy.
 I mean, even defining what makes dialogue good can trip up the best of writers.
-It’s the kind of thing that you know it when you see it, right?
+It's the kind of thing where you know it when you see it, right?

 But that's not helpful for authors like us who want to up our writing game.